 Adventure doesn’t cost a lot.
 We cycled across India on bicycles, which cost only about 100 EUR each.
 But today we want to share with you story of Marcis Plavins, who is traveling the world on a motorbike.
 No, it’s not some custom-built motorbike, prepared especially for long distance journeys.
 Nope!
 Not at all!

 Marcis made things easier (and much cheaper).
 And more interesting, I would say.
 He bought an old, 125cc Belorussian bike from 1992 called Minsk.
 The one everyone of you can afford for yourself.
-Together with friends he fixed it.
-And embmarked on thousand kilometers long journey to India.
+Together with friends they fixed it.
+And then he embarked on thousand kilometers long journey to India.

 Continue reading to find out how it is going!

 – Please, Tell Us a Little Bit About Yourself!

 My traveling name is Mark although I am from Latvia and my Latvian name is Mārcis (but using Mark makes life waaaaay easier for everybody).
 In 2009 after working in an advertising agency and a public relations agency I decided to quit the whole thing.

 The reason?
 Well..
 I just asked myself – “Why?
 Why are you doing this?
 Do you like it?
 Are you passionate about the thing you do?”
 The answer was “No” so I quit the job, took all of the 150 EUR I had at that point and left Latvia telling everybody I’m off to travel the world and I’ll be back in six to twelve months.